ellysh/bash-programming-from-scratch/manuscript/BashScripting/functions.md

 Write two versions of the "code_to_error" function:

-* Using the "case" statement.
+* Using the case statement.
 * Using an associative array.
 ```